Ladbaby/Ladbaby/README.md

 ### Hi there 👋

-🔬 A CS student loves learning new stuff.
+🔬 A CS PhD loves learning new stuff.

 💬 Reach out to me via [email](mailto:Ladbabyms@outlook.com) if you'd like to talk:)